 Mike has led the successful effort to maintain the carrier status and interconnection rights of carriers that provide wholesale service to voice over internet protocol (VoIP) service providers.
 In addition to regulatory and legislative advocacy on this issue, Mike has prevailed in contested proceedings before the FCC and state public utility commissions (and federal district courts) in Pennsylvania, Washington, New Hampshire, Michigan, Vermont, Georgia, Florida, and Indiana.

-Mike is an expert on the regulatory, privacy, and business issues surrounding directory publishing, directory assistance, privacy, and the Internet domain name assignment process.
+Mike is highly familiar with the regulatory, privacy, and business issues surrounding directory publishing, directory assistance, privacy, and the Internet domain name assignment process.
 He recently (2012) obtained a favorable ruling for a client in the 11th Circuit, holding that telecommunications carriers may use wholesalers to distribute directory information under Sections 222(e) and 251(b)(3) of the Act.Transactional

 Mike has significant expertise on the FCC’s Universal Service Health Care Connect Fund.
 He is helping clients apply for funding to implement more robust telemedicine services under the new program.
 A paper describing this program can be found here.